giovannilucente/portfolio/LSTM_CNN_vehicle_speed_predictor/README.md

 ```bash
 python3 NGSIM_dataset_converter.py
 ```
-A file called "NGSIM_data.pkl" will be created.
+A file called "NGSIM_data.pkl", containing the converted dataset, will be created.

 ### 5. Launch the training
 ```bash
 python3 training.py
 ```
+The best model will be saved in a folder called "model".